Business.gov.nl

 Holiday entitlement

-If you run a business in the Netherlands and you employ staff, you must comply with statutory regulations regarding holiday entitlements (in Dutch).
-This also applies if your business has its registered office outside of the Netherlands and you employ workers in the Netherlands.
-These regulations state that employees are entitled to a minimum number of days' paid leave (wettelijke vakantiedagen).
+If you run a business in the Netherlands and you employ staff, you must comply with the statutory regulations regarding holiday entitlements (in Dutch).
+This also applies if your business is established outside of the Netherlands and you employ workers in the Netherlands.
+These regulations state that employees are entitled to a minimum number of paid holiday days (statutory leave, wettelijke vakantiedagen).
 This means you have to keep paying your employees during their leave.

-How many vacation days do you give to employees?
+How much annual leave do you give to employees?

-You can offer employees extra leave (bovenwettelijke vakantiedagen).
-Sometimes, this is required by the collective labour agreement (CAO).
+You can offer employees additional leave (non-statutory leave, bovenwettelijke vakantiedagen).
+Sometimes, this is required under the collective labour agreement (CAO).

-You must allow your employees to take their statutory holidays every year.
-They may choose to spend the holidays within 6 months after the end of the year.
-After that, they will expire.
-Vacation days accrued in 2022 cannot, therefore, be taken after 1 July 2023.
-However, the 6-month period does not apply to employees who have reasonably been unable to take holiday.
-You and your employee(s) may, in joint consultation, decide to extend the period according to the CAO (with a maximum of 5 years).
+You must allow your employees to take their statutory leave every year.
+They may choose to take this leave up until 6 months after the end of the year.
+After that, the hours will expire.
+Annual leave accrued in 2023 cannot, therefore, be taken after 1 July 2024.
+However, the 6-month period does not apply to employees who have reasonably been unable to take leave.
+You and your employee(s) may, in joint consultation, decide to extend the period under the CAO (with a maximum of 5 years).

-The period after which extra leave hours will expire is 5 years after the year in which they have been accrued.
+Non-statutory leave expires 5 years after the year in which it has been accrued.

-• You cannot pay off the statutory leave hours your employee has not used, even if this is requested by the employee.
+• You cannot pay out the statutory leave your employee has not used, even if this is requested by the employee.

-• You can pay off the unused extra leave hours, but only if your employee agrees to this.
+• You can pay out the unused non-statutory leave, but only if your employee agrees to this.

-• If the employee leaves your company, you must pay off any unused (statutory or extra) leave hours.
+• If the employee leaves your company, you must pay out any unused (statutory or non-statutory) leave.

 Public holidays